-Urges that Hurt
+The Urges that Destroy

-Shoving us one directions or another, internal impulses can’t be ignored.
+Shoving us one direction or another, internal impulses can’t be ignored.
 Sometimes chemically stimulated from addiction, other times programmed from experience, the underlying forces lie in wait to explode and direct choice.
 We unwittingly may find ourselves in the chains of desire.
 The raging wants obscures freedom, distracting from healthy intentions with a maddening drive to act.

 Desires aren’t evil.
 Many desires are survival oriented, pushing to expand life, enjoyment and growth.
 Other desires are not so majestic, morphing healthy intentions from chaotic and disjointed experiences.
 Our minds, try as they may, can’t organize the mess into an enlightening whole.
-We force the broken pieces into jigsaw interpretations, ignoring the reality of the missing and misfitting connections.
+We force the broken pieces into jigsaw interpretations, ignoring the reality of the missing and misfitted connections.

 Somehow, perhaps by hitting the bottom, or a disastrous encounter, we realize something is wrong.
 Life is failing to conform to our childhood dreams.
 A careful examination may expose faulty desires that push for destructive action that serves no future purpose.
 Change is necessary.
 Acknowledging is simple; acting a challenge.
 Trying to emerge victor over bastardly desires that continually haunt our efforts is a mammoth undertaking.
 We must act different than our bodies tell us we should.
 We must look into the throat of the beast, see the fangs, and then act differently.

 "We must look into the throat of the beast, see the fangs, and then act differently."